zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 ### User interface(UI)

 ## V
+### VoIP
+- Voice over Internet Protocol, also called IP telephony, is a method and group of technologies for the delivery of voice communications and multimedia sessions over Internet Protocol networks, such as the Internet.
 ### Vue
 - Vue is a **progressive framework** for building user interfaces.
 Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.